philippemilink/bookmarks/upgrade.md

+## From commit [*Add indications to upgrade*](https://github.com/philippemilink/bookmarks/commit/c4d936f707badc1193ee87aa454df4510747616a) to this commit *Html decode for bookmarks title*'

+Run `grunt` in *client* folder.
+Maybe you will need to clean the cache of your web browser to see modifications.

-## From commit [*0c54873 - Change FontAwesome adress in Bower file*](https://github.com/philippemilink/bookmarks/commit/0c5487314df90bc9f42bdb926a2aabd47883e386) to this commit *Add indications to upgrade*
+## From commit [*Change FontAwesome adress in Bower file*](https://github.com/philippemilink/bookmarks/commit/0c5487314df90bc9f42bdb926a2aabd47883e386) to commit [*Add indications to upgrade*](https://github.com/philippemilink/bookmarks/commit/c4d936f707badc1193ee87aa454df4510747616a)

 1. Save your `server/app/config/parameters.yml` file and delete it.